SkynetLabs/skynet-docs/source/index.html.md

 We have a detailed tutorial for [Creating Your First Webapp On Skynet](https://blog.sia.tech/creating-your-first-web-app-on-skynet-ec6f4fff405f) on our tech blog.
 Check it out if you are just starting out!

+## Using the Beta

+We are releasing new features and fixes first on the `beta` stream.
+The latest beta version can be installed with `npm install skynet-js@beta`.

 ## A Note About Language Differences